About the Company

 In addition, because of a federal law known as the Hepburn Act of 1906, no railroad was permitted to haul commodities which they had produced themselves.
 Accordingly, in November 1906, Great Northern Railway directed Superior to transfer its stock in the mining property companies to the Trust known as Great Northern Iron Ore Properties.
 On December 7, 1906, 1,500,000 Great Northern Iron Ore Properties certificates of beneficial interest (shares) were issued to the stockholders of the Great Northern Railway, and the Trust was immediately quoted on the New York Stock Exchange ("NYSE").
 Fifty years later, the restrictive land ownership statute provision was repealed and all of the assets of the liquidated companies were transferred to direct ownership of the Trustees of Great Northern Iron Ore Properties.

-Today, the Trust owns more than 67,000 acres in various fee interests.
+Today, the Trust manages more than 67,000 acres in various fee interests.
 The primary purposes of the Trust are to lease its mineral interests on the Mesabi Iron Range in northeastern Minnesota to the major steel and taconite producers, collect royalties from the extraction of taconite ore by the producers, and provide a return to certificate holders (shareholders), while at the same time balancing the interests of the certificate holders with those of the reversioner (which, effective January 1, 2015, is Glacier Park Iron Ore Properties LLC, a wholly owned subsidiary of Glacier Park Company, which is a wholly owned subsidiary of ConocoPhillips Company).
 Taconite ore, which was first mined and shipped from the Trust's properties in 1967, continues to be mined today.
 Though there are small natural iron ore reserves on the Trust's properties, the Trust's lessees now process taconite ore due to its abundance on the Mesabi Iron Range.
 To date, over 700 million tons of natural iron ore and taconite ore (the latter in the form of pellets) have been shipped from the Trust's properties and over $500 million have been distributed to its certificate holders.
 The 1,500,000 certificates were traded on the New York Stock Exchange under the ticker symbol "GNI" [CUSIP No. 391064102] until the Trust's termination date of April 6, 2015.
 The Trust's Taxpayer ID No. is 41-0788355.